harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### Why Build and Push Steps Don't Support V2 API URLs?

-Here’s an improved explanation for why build and push steps do not support the use of `https://registry.hub.docker.com/v2/` or `https://index.docker.io/v2/`:

----

-### Why Build and Push Steps Don't Support V2 API URLs
+If you encounter authentication errors when using `https://registry.hub.docker.com/v2/` or `https://index.docker.io/v2/` during build and push steps, consider either using V1 API URLs or authenticating with a Personal Access Token (PAT) for V2 API URLs.

-When using the V2 Docker registry API, authentication issues arise due to the way authorization tokens are generated.
-Specifically, the JWT (JSON Web Token) used for authentication in the V2 API doesn’t include the proper scope required for push/pull actions.
+When using the V2 Docker registry API, authentication issues can arise due to how authorization tokens are generated.
+Specifically, the JWT (JSON Web Token) used for authentication in the V2 API may lack the proper scope required for push/pull actions.

 Here’s the key difference:

-- **Username/Password Authentication**: When using a username and password, the generated token lacks the necessary scope details (e.g., actions such as `push` and `pull`).
-This causes issues when trying to authenticate with the registry for build and push steps.
+- **Username/Password Authentication**: When using a username and password, the generated token often lacks the necessary scope details (e.g., actions like `push` and `pull`).
+This can cause issues when trying to authenticate with the registry during build and push steps.

-- **Personal Access Token (PAT) Authentication**: A PAT provides more detailed scope information in the authentication headers, which ensures the appropriate access levels are granted for pushing and pulling images.
-With a PAT, the scope is correctly set in the JWT, enabling seamless authentication for build and push operations.
+- **Personal Access Token (PAT) Authentication**: A PAT provides more detailed scope information in the authentication headers, ensuring the correct access levels for pushing and pulling images.
+With a PAT, the JWT scope is properly set, allowing seamless authentication for build and push operations.

 Here’s an example of a properly scoped token when using a PAT: